Raffi-Baldassini/TeamSoftwareProject/README.md

 ### From Your Local Machine:

+*Note: Python 3.9 may be necessary to run locally however older versions have worked for some. pip3 will be necessary.*

 1. If you wish to run the beta offline and directly from your machine, then you will need to download the development branch as a zip file or use the command `git clone  https://github.com/Raffi-Baldassini/TeamSoftwareProject.git`